Looking For quality elementary resources? Click here ➔

 Paper Chain Challenge

 Divide the class into teams of 3 or 4 students.
-Give each team one sheet of paper in any size and staples or tape.
+Give each team one sheet of paper in any size plus staples or tape.
 Challenge the teams to create the longest paper chain they can.

 This Or That Games